niplav/site/considerations_on_cryonics.md

 a certain percentage p of the people still motivated loses interest in performing that action and drop out.
-After n years, the number of people who perform the action is `$1000*p^n$` (the percentage of people motivated is `$p^n$`).
+After n years, the number of people who perform the action is `$1000*p^n$` (the percentage of people still motivated is `$p^n$`).

 When trying to find out what the value of p is for oneself, one can imagine a thousand independent identical copies of oneself planning a complex plan one year ahead.
-What would the percentage of selves actually going through with the plan be?
-Intuitively, it can't be much higher than 95%, possibly much lower, especially for something as complex as signing up for cryonics.
+How many of those would actually follow through on that plan?
+Intuitively, I'd say that it can't be much higher than 95%, possibly much lower, especially for something as complex and time-consuming as signing up for cryonics.

 	decay=0.95
 	function prob_signup(age)